-- showering see Practice Note Celebration for further information - If a child or young person requires assistance when changing due to their age or ability, this should be done by the child or young person's parent/carer.
-If this is not possible, the child or young person, where possible, and their parents/carers should be involved in deciding how they should be assisted - see Practice Note - Health for further information - While some activities may be restricted to changing rooms for the purposes of team talks, if at all possible another area should be considered for this.
-If there are no other options, it is best practice to wait until all children and young people are fully dressed
+To ensure the wellbeing of all children and young people while they are using the changing rooms the following strategies should be followed: • Adults should not change or shower at the The use of mobile phones and/or photographic to use the changing facilities and a sign placed showering - see Practice Note - Celebration for on the door to make people aware of the further information restricted use • If a child or young person requires assistance • If a child or young person is uncomfortable when changing due to their age or ability, this changing or showering in public, no pressure should be done by the child or young person's should be placed on them to do so parent/carer.
+If this is not possible, the child or • Children aged 10 and under must be young person, where possible, and their supervised/monitored in the changing rooms - parents/carers should be involved in deciding see below for further information how they should be assisted - see Practice • Where no changing facilities are available the Note - Health for further information children and/or young people and their • While some activities may be restricted to parents/carers should be notified in advance changing rooms for the purposes of team talks, and advised to make alternative arrangements if at all possible another area should be and to take appropriate additional clothing e.g. considered for this.
+If there are no other options, tracksuits it is best practice to wait until all children and young people are fully dressed